 Occasionally in the shop I carry a small range of handspun fibres.
 Because spinning is so labour intensive I only create handspun skeins when I have time.
 However, if you have a project you’d like a specific skein for, feel free to get in touch.

 All goods are mailed in clear, compostable bags to minimise the environmental impact of posting, and are wrapped in recycled tissue paper.
 Just pop the mailing bag in the compost heap or in the ground and it will compost within 6-24 months!

 I regularly travel throughout Northern Ireland to do demonstrations and workshops in schools, museums and historic buildings.
 Feel free to get in touch via the contact page for more information and pricing or for any other creative project you have in mind.

 Woolly Mammoth Fibre Company is a small hand dyeing and spinning studio based on the North Coast of Northern Ireland, created by Emma Robinson.

 I get excited about woolly wool, natural colours and the outdoors!
 I am an avid knitter, dyer and spinner and a lot of my time revolves around these activities.
-In my ‘normal’ life I am an architectural photographer, and in 2016 I decided that I wanted to spend more creative time off-screen.
+In my ‘normal’ life I am an architectural photographer, and in 2017 I decided that I wanted to spend more creative time off-screen.
 Since then I have been making more with my hands and I get great satisfaction from this.
-I love unusual or interesting sheep breeds, and I’m an advocate for rustic yarn!
+I love unusual or interesting sheep breeds, and I’m an advocate for local farm yarn!